Welcome to Part Four of our Web Site Traffic Blueprint article series, where we explain how to create an automated traffic machine using WordPress.

 - Save time creating content for your website and social media,

-- Determine which marketing channels you should invest more efforts, budget, and time on,
+- Determine which channels you should invest more time, efforts, and budget on,

-Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
+Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we recommend avoiding black hat tools, techniques, sites, and anything designed to manipulate or violate the policies and terms of service of companies like Facebook, Twitter, Google, etc..
+In fact, we strongly urge you to avoid using black hat strategies, sites, solutions, and anything that violates the terms of service and policies of sites like Facebook, YouTube, Google, etc..

-The focus of this article series is not to manipulate web services or break their terms of service, but to show you how to automate your content distribution in order to leverage your time and efforts, and get additional exposure online from sites that your target audience frequents.
+What we are focusing in this article series is to show you how to automate your content distribution in order to leverage your time and efforts, and increase your exposure online to websites visited by your target audience.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, many small business owners lack the time, human resources and budget to engage in the kind of content marketing that most experts advise.
-What you want to do, then, is be strategic with your limited resources, budget, and time.
+As we’ve just seen in the previous section, most small business owners lack the time, human resources and budget to engage in the kind of content marketing that most experts recommend doing.
+What you want to do, then, is to be strategic and work smart within your limitations.

-(Posting content to individual marketing channels can be very time-consuming!)
+(Posting content to different channels can be very time-consuming!)

-Why not use this time-saving method instead …
+Why not use this time-saving strategy instead …

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)